MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis.md

 See the [known limitations about resource configuration change analysis](#limitations).

-### Changes in Functions and Web Apps (in-guest changes)
+### Changes in functions and web apps (in-guest changes)

 Every 30 minutes, Change Analysis captures the configuration state of a web application.
 For example, it can detect changes in the application environment variables, configuration files, and WebJobs.
 The tool computes the differences and presents the changes.

 :::image type="content" source="./media/change-analysis/scan-changes.png" alt-text="Screenshot that shows selecting Refresh to view the latest changes.":::

-Refer to [the troubleshooting guide](./change-analysis-troubleshoot.md#cannot-see-in-guest-changes-for-newly-enabled-web-app) if you don't see:
+Refer to [the troubleshooting guide](./change-analysis-troubleshoot.md#can't-see-in-guest-changes-for-newly-enabled-web-app) if you don't see:

 - File changes within 30 minutes.
 - Configuration changes within six hours.